klojang4j/klojang-templates/README.md

 ## Using Nested Templates

-Nested templates add an extra dimension to a Klojang template ("depth").
-As a consequence, a Klojang template almost literally becomes a mold into which you can sink objects with the same shape.
+By allowing templates to be nested inside each other, they gain an extra dimension ("depth").
+As a consequence, a Klojang template almost literally is a mold into which you can sink objects with the same shape.
 If the structure of the template reflects the structure of the model object, you can fill up the entire template with a single call.

 ```java